Famous Photo of Buchenwald survivors

 The orphans of Buchenwald

-In the photo above, the boy in front of the tall boy in the left column of boys, fourth from the front (the third boy in line is hidden from view), has been identified as Elie Wiesel by Prof. Kenneth Waltzer on his Michigan State University website.
+In the photo above, the boy in front of the tall boy in the left column of boys, third from the front, (circled in red) has been identified as Elie Wiesel by Prof. Kenneth Waltzer on his Michigan State University website (now taken down).
 Waltzer teaches German History and directs the Jewish Studies Program at MSU.
-He is writing a book about the orphan boys at Buchenwald.
-Do these faces look like the same person, 11 days apart?
+He has been writing a book for the past 6 years about the orphan boys at Buchenwald.
+Do the faces below, both purporting to be Elie Wiesel, look like the same person, 11 days apart?
 No way.
-Plus, could the man in the barracks be 16-years old?
+Plus, could the man in the barracks be a 16-year old?

-In addition to all these problems, Elie wrote in his book “Night” that he became sick three days after the Buchenwald camp was liberated on April 11, 1945 and was in the hospital for two weeks.
-That means that he could be in the photo of the orphans above, but if he was in the hospital when the photo of Block 56 at the top of this page was taken, then he can’t be in that photo.
+In addition to all these problems, Elie wrote in his book Night (and also in his 1995 memoir All Rivers Run to the Sea) that he became sick with food poisoning three days after the Buchenwald camp was liberated on April 11, 1945 and was in the hospital for two weeks.
+That means that it’s highly unlikely he could be in the photo of the orphans above, only one day after leaving the hospital.
+And he absolutely could not be in the photo of Block 56 at the top of this page, taken on April 16, unless he’s lying about being in the hospital.

 In the book “The Children of Buchenwald” by Judith Hemmendinger and Robert Krell, there are the stories of 31 of the 904 orphan boys at Buchenwald, including the story of Elie Wiesel in Chapter 11.
 On page 113 of this book, it is mentioned that Block 66 was the barrack for the orphan boys at Buchenwald.

-Jewish professor Ken Walzer wrote, regarding the orphans at Buchenwald: “Among the older boys was Eliezer Wiesel from Sighet, Rumania, who was protected in block 66 with hundreds of others.”
-Walzer also wrote in Harper’s Magazine, Dec.
+Jewish professor Ken Waltzer wrote, regarding the orphans at Buchenwald: “Among the older boys was Eliezer Wiesel from Sighet, Rumania, who was protected in block 66 with hundreds of others.”
+Waltzer also wrote in Harper’s Magazine, Dec.
 31, 2008, that “Margaret Bourke White photographed [the 904 orphan boys] as did hundreds of visiting American soldiers.”
-Why, then, do we not see more photographs of these boys, and especially Elie Wiesel among them?
+Why, then, do we not see more photographs of these boys in the camp, and especially Elie Wiesel among them?
 Or anyone who resembles Elie Wiesel?

 This suggests strongly that the photo was staged.
 As already mentioned, this picture was not taken on the day of liberation, but 5 days later.
 The photographers were setting up pictures that complemented the propaganda that was being prepared for the world.
 Possibly some sick prisoners were brought in to Barracks 56 to give the appearance that the general population of the camp was starving.

-Below is another Buchenwald liberation photo taken on April 14, 1945, just two days after the famous photo.
+Below is another Buchenwald liberation photo taken on April 14, 1945, two days before the famous photo.

 Summing up